yoav33333/badWebProjectForSchool/README.md

 # badWebProjectForSchool

-## really bad project and a compelte waste of time but i have to do it for some reason insted of doing actual stuff (:
+## really bad project and a complete waste of time but i have to do it for some reason insted of doing actual stuff (: